Certified translation also known as legalised, notarised or sworn translation.

 In Britain certified translations are sometimes required for legal matters which may involve court cases in some instances.

-Spanish Translation Service provides certified translations for all eventualities.
+Spanish Translation Service provides certified translations of all documents.

 What is a Certified Translation?

-In the UK a certified translation is a translation that is accompanied by a signed declaration from the translator attesting to the accuracy and authenticity of the translation.
+In the UK a certified translation is a translation that is accompanied by a signed, stamped declaration from the translator attesting to the accuracy and authenticity of the translation.

 Many of our clients need to have Spanish documents translated into English and the organisations requiring such translations sometimes also require that the translation be certified.